 - Locate the orientation notch on your SIM.
 This is a designated corner of the SIM with a diagonal portion of the corner removed.

 - Align the orientation notch to match the diagram printed near the SIM slot.
-For phones with a SIM tray, align the chip to match with the tray’s orientation notch.
+For phones with a SIM tray, align the chip to match the tray’s orientation notch.

 - The SIM tray should slide back into the phone smoothly.
 Phones with a SIM slot should accept a properly aligned chip with no force.